emqx/emqx-docs/en_US/data-integration/data-bridge-kinesis.md

 ### Create a Kinesis Data Bridge

 1. Go to EMQX Dashboard, click **Integration** -> **Data Bridge**.
 2. Click **Create** on the top right corner of the page.
 3. In the **Create Data Bridge** page, click to select **Amazon Kinesis**, and then click **Next**.
 4. Enter a name for the data bridge.
 The name should be a combination of upper/lower case letters and numbers.
 5. Enter the connection information:

+   - **AWS Access Key ID**: Enter the [Access key ID](https://docs.aws.amazon.com/powershell/latest/userguide/pstools-appendix-sign-up.html).
+If using [LocalStack](#emulate-amazon-kinesis-data-streams-locally), enter any value.
+   - **AWS Secret Access Key**: Enter the [secret access key](https://docs.aws.amazon.com/powershell/latest/userguide/pstools-appendix-sign-up.html).
+If using [LocalStack](#emulate-amazon-kinesis-data-streams-locally), enter any value.
    - **Amazon Kinesis Endpoint**: Enter the [Endpoint](https://docs.aws.amazon.com/general/latest/gr/ak.html) for the Kinesis service.
 If using [LocalStack](#emulate-amazon-kinesis-data-streams-locally), input `http://localhost:4566`.
-   - **AWS Access Key ID**: Enter the [Access key ID](https://docs.aws.amazon.com/powershell/latest/userguide/pstools-appendix-sign-up.html).
-If using [LocalStack](#emulate-amazon-kinesis-data-streams-locally), input any value.
-   - **AWS Secret Access Key**: Enter the [secret access key](https://docs.aws.amazon.com/powershell/latest/userguide/pstools-appendix-sign-up.html).
-If using [LocalStack](#emulate-amazon-kinesis-data-streams-locally), input any value.
    - **Amazon Kinesis Stream**: Enter the stream name you created in [Create Stream in Amazon Kinesis Data Streams](#create-stream-in-amazon-kinesis-data-streams).
    - **Partition Key**: Enter the Partition Key that shall be associated with records that are sent to this stream.
 Placeholders of the form `${variable_name}` are allowed (see next step for example on placeholders).
 6. In the **Payload Template** field, leave it blank or define a template.

       -  If left blank, it will encode all visible inputs from the MQTT message using JSON format, such as clientid, topic, payload, etc.